janephp/janephp/src/AutoMapper/README.md

 ## Bundle

-With this component, we made a Bundle to allow a quick integration with Symfony.
+The component ships a Bundle to allow a quick integration with Symfony.
 To use it, you just have to add the main bundle class to your `config/bundles.php` file.
 ```
 return [